-Ready or not, the PSTN switch-off is happening in 2025.
+The PSTN switch-off is happening in 2025.
 From then on, at home or at work, we’ll all be using digital phone services.
 Many businesses have already successfully made the move to digital.
 They’re not only ready for the future, they’re already enjoying the many benefits of a cloud-based phone system.

-Get the connectivity right
+1. Get the right connectivity